FactSet Mergerstat/BVR Control Premium Study Frequently Asked Questions (FAQs)

 The theory is that the valuation multiples with the lowest coefficient of variation are those with the least dispersion around their respective means and may be the better indicators of value.
 The value derived using these valuation multiples may be weighted more heavily than those with larger coefficient of variations.

-A: The website's search engines use the underlying data to create the list of SIC codes.
-If your SIC code is not listed in the search engine, this means there are no transactions with that SIC code in the selected database.
-You may want to search the other databases to see if they have any helpful data.
-You can search all databases at the same time by SIC code selecting the "Search All" option.
-The results of this search engine will display the number of transactions contained in each deal and market data database.
-If you click on each databases' representative number, the website will display a summary of the data in that database.
-If you are a subscriber to the selected database, the website will display the subscriber search results.
-If you are not a subscriber to the selected database, the website will display the visitor search results.
+A: The website's search engines use the underlying data to create the list of SIC and NAICS codes.
+If your SIC or NAICS code is not listed in the search engine, this means there are no transactions with that SIC code or NAICS code in the database.
+You may want to search the other databases to see if they have any helpful data or expand your search creiteria to include similar SIC or NAICS codes.

 Q: In the FactSet Mergerstat/BVR Control Premium Study, I notice none of the companies in the SIC code 6000 and 7000 series contains a calculation for the TIC/EBIT and TIC/EBITDA multiples.
 The information to calculate these multiples is often included in the underlying data, but a valuation multiple is not displayed.
 Why is this?